Other articles you might like

 For larger packages or carryout bags, you can easily add a larger personalized holiday card/coupon that customers will see instantly when they open their packages.

 There are procrastinators everywhere.
-According to the NRF, in 2018 the average shopper had completed only 53.5% of their shopping by December 15.
+The average shopper completes only about 50% of their shopping by December 15, according to NRF past data.
 Target those shoppers and give them an incentive to shop with you.
 Think about things like a 20% sitewide or in-store discount.
 Or offer a good deal on a customer-favorite item or service that’s sure to lure in last-minute buyers.

 Once you have them in your store or on your site, tempt them with other inexpensive Christmas gift ideas.
 People are always looking for items they can buy quickly and cheaply for neighbors, friends, and co-workers.
 Keep that in mind when pitching products on your homepage or placing products by the cash register.